pocesar/node-detect-cryptocoin/README.md

     'PNKZEkDf9eBSNebu2CcxHaGuma6wHuZEBh',
     'ARKZ7uVE1YS19HC8jSq5xZGkr6YAzugWBv'
     ], ['BTC','LTC','PPC','XPM']);
-    // You may narrow the function results by passing only the allowed list as the second parameter.
+    // You may narrow the function results by passing only the allowed/expected list as the second parameter.
+    // everything that isn't in this list is ignored

 console.log(detected);